ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 You are prompted to enter all the parameters.

+If image is in ICR, the fingerprint of the gpg key that was used to sign the image must be provided when you are prompted for the "Fingerprint", and path to the public key with which it is signed needs to be provided when you are prompted for the "Path to the file containing the image public key".

 If the container registry does not require authentication, set the `-no-auth` parameter to prevent prompting.
 If no environment parameters are required, set the `-no-env` parameter, for example:

 ```sh